Atlas-OS/Atlas/.github/ISSUE_TEMPLATE/bug_report.md

 title: A Short Issue Description
 labels: bug
 assignees: Zusier
 ---
+# Not filling out this template will lead to the issue being closed

 **Describe the bug**
 A clear and concise description of what the bug is.
 Providing an error code is highly recommended.